Below are the answers to some frequently asked questions:

 In order to get a diagnosis, you need to satisfy 5 questions:

-You can take the official ASRS test here to see whether you have ADHD.
+You can take the official ASRS test here to see whether you have symptoms of ADHD.

 You then need to speak to your GP and ask them to refer you for an ADHD diagnosis.
 We have a script to help you with this here.